gautamsingh1995/TechDostAssignment/README.md

 10 find an array that contains id = 10 in a multidimensional array without using a loop
     function name multidimensionalArrayWithoutLoop

+14.​Get the key where name = 'x' in a multidimensional array without using a loop